-For many visitors crossing into Turkish-controlled north Cyprus is akin to time travel.
+For many visitors, crossing into Turkish-controlled north Cyprus is akin to time travel.
 Gone are the busy resorts, malls and familiar international chains of the south, replaced by remote villages and a slower place of life – “the Mediterranean as it used to be” in the words of the local tourist board.
-This sense of suspended animation can be dated precisely to the Turkish invasion of 1974, when the north, stripped of its Greek Cypriot population, became cut off from the rest of the world, a self-styled republic recognized by no one but Turkey itself (see the section The state within a state).
+This sense of suspended animation can be dated precisely to the Turkish invasion of 1974, when the north, stripped of its Greek Cypriot population, became cut off from the rest of the world, a self-styled republic recognized by no one but Turkey itself (see the section “The state within a state“).

-As for sightseeing in the north, you might find that many museums and other places of interest seem rather neglected and old-fashioned (dusty old mannequins seem to be a particular favourite), while its hotels and restaurants lack the sophistication of the south.
-You might also come across a cavalier attitude to published opening times – if something’s really important to you, if possible phone ahead or check with the tourist office.
-Finally, if you haven’t had a chance to obtain Turkish Lire, don’t worry: euros and dollars are widely accepted.
+As for sightseeing in the north, you might find that many museums and other places of interest seem rather neglected and old-fashioned, while its hotels and restaurants lack the sophistication of the south.
+You might also come across a cavalier attitude to published opening times – if something’s really important to you, try to phone ahead or check with the tourist office.
+Finally, if you haven’t had a chance to obtain Turkish Lira, don’t worry: euros and dollars are widely accepted.